Rwanda will host a company's 1st small-scale nuclear reactor testing carbon-free energy approach

 State-run The New Times reported that the deal was worth 90 billion Rwandan francs, or $75 million.

-The announcement comes a week after the first Africa Climate Summit issued a unanimous call for a shift to more clean energy use along with a global tax on fossil fuels.
+The announcement comes a week after the first Africa Climate Summit issued a unanimous call for a shift to more low-carbon energy use along with a global tax on fossil fuels.
+Only South Africa has an operational nuclear power plant on the continent.

 The CEO of the Rwanda Atomic Energy Board, Fidel Ndahayo, said the deal is part of a strategy of partnerships with startup companies developing small modular nuclear reactor technologies.